DNS-Hackathon-2023/diggin-in/README.md

 * DNS measurement primitives are available
 * results storage is available
 * needs to run in a constrained environment
+* security is a major concern (measurement nodes typically are "somebody elses computer")
 * NOT BE A BOTNET

+# Users
+Small set of people who will write this type of scripts Much bigger set of people who will benefit from the availability of these types of scripts for DNS measurements

 # Solution
 A domain specific language that can run on the measurement platform to glue all of this together

 # What we tried
-* found the skylark language which is a minimal set of python
+* found the skylark language which is a minimal set of python ** addresses security concerns/sandboxed
+** python like -> expectation is that this is easy for whoever writes this code
 * dig + dig-json

+# By-catch
+You could use something similar to this but without the measurement code, ie. just define the data reduction step